KelticDanor/JustLog/README.md

 - Fixed "Exclude untitled" option crash
 - String format length is now 125 characters up from 50
 - Typo in the "Exclude untitled" conditional check
+- Version number in About & DLL corrected

 v1.7
 - Added %z tag for stream title if present